kinsiabdirahman/inkfolio/README.md

 Leveraging the File.io API for secure and seamless file storage.

 Quotes API:
 Implementing the Type.fit Quotes API to infuse motivation into every visit.
-Explore how this feature enhances the user experience.
+Exploring how this feature enhances the user experience.

 ## Project Setup